nubank/nuvigator/doc/next.md

 Inside your `NuRoute` class you will have access to the the `NuRouter` and `Nuvigator` that is presenting it.

+### NuRoute Initialization

+Every `NuRoute` can override the `init(BuildContext context)` method, that allows for an asynchronous initialization of it when its corresponding `Nuvigator` is first presented.

+**Important**: The `init` function is going to be executed when the `Nuvigator` in which this `NuRoute` is contained is presented, and not when the `NuRoute` is presented.

+You can use this function to fetch some information or prepare a common state that will need to be used when the Route is going to be presented.

+While all `NuRoute`s are initializing a `loadingWidget` (provided by the `Nuvigator` corresponding `NuRouter`) is going to be presented.

 ### NuRouteBuilder

 You can define inline Routes using a `NuRouteBuilder` this approach is usually better suited for smaller flows or Routes